ircv3/ircv3-specifications/extensions/chathistory.md

 ## Implementation Considerations

 In the typical IRC network, there is no well-defined global linear ordering of messages, since different linked servers may see messages in different orders.
 Furthermore, due to clock skew between servers and between server and client, messages may be relayed, stored, and replayed in an order that differs from the timestamp order.

-Servers SHOULD provide clients with a consistent pagination order that is valid across the lifetime of a single connection, and which determinately orders any two messages (even if they share a timestamp); this will allow BEFORE, AFTER, and BETWEEN queries that use msgids for pagination to function as expected.
-This order SHOULD coincide with the order in which messages are returned within a response batch.
-It need not coincide with the delivery order of messages when they were relayed on any particular server.
+Within the recommended constraints on message ordering described above, implementations may want to make different tradeoffs between simplicity, consistency, and being sure of receiving all relevant history messages.

 ## Security Considerations